How does the price transparency data differ from claims data?

 Unlike claims data, the price transparency data comes from providers’ contracted fee schedules.
 To be as comprehensive as possible, payers often include all the codes included in a provider’s contract even if they may not ever utilize them.
 For example, a dentist may have orthopedic surgery codes in their fee schedule even though they may never perform a knee surgery.
 In the price transparency industry, we refer to these as “ghost rates” or “zombie rates.”

-To address these “ghost rates” and “zombie rates,” Serif reviews utilization data at a NUCC taxonomy level to understand what codes different specialties have billed to claims.
-This is how we generate the column “is_billable” in the data to indicate where we have seen a taxonomy actually bill a given code.
+To address these “ghost rates” and “zombie rates,” Serif reviews historical claims utilization data at a provider-specific level and at a NUCC taxonomy level to understand what codes different specialties have billed to claims.
+This is how we generate the column “is_billable” in the data to indicate where we have seen a provider and/or taxonomy actually bill a given code.

-For each NPI in the npi_list field, we consider two pieces of information to make the "is_billable" determination: (1) the npi's primary-taxonomy, (2) the npi's secondary-taxonomies.
+For each NPI in the npi_list field, we consider three pieces of information to make the "is_billable" determination: (1) the npi's primary-taxonomy, (2) the npi's secondary-taxonomies and (3) the npi's historical claims records.

 You can see examples of an npi's primary and secondary taxonomies here: